lrobvilla/face_recognition/README.md

 Lastly, there are several modifications that can be undertaken to make this app more functional, to name a few:

 - Finding a way to add a "drag and drop" functionality to the URL entry field, so that the user can submit his own photos from his or her computer.
-- Adding a sort of detect photo history for every user.
+- Adding a "detected photos" history for every user, instead of the current version that only registers the number of detected photos by and user.